ckavili/mnist-fashion/README.md

 3) Run the second Notebook [1_cluster_job_client.ipynb](./1_cluster_job_client.ipynb) to train the model by leveraging distributed training capability.
 It might take some time for the submitted job to switch from Pending state to Running state.

-You need to get similar logs as below and see in the logs `Training started without custom configuration.` which means the training job successfully started 🎉🙌
+You need to get similar logs as below and see `Training started without custom configuration.` which means the training job successfully started 🎉🙌

 ```
 2024-08-21 20:46:47,637	INFO job_manager.py:530 -- Runtime env is setting up.